Woman comparing disability insurance quotes on her laptop

 Lastly, a commonly overlooked feature in disability insurance policies is the Cost of Living Adjustment (COLA) rider.
 This rider adjusts your benefits each year to keep up with inflation, ensuring that your purchasing power is maintained over time.

 Why it matters: Inflation can erode the value of your benefits, especially if you’re on a long-term claim.
 A COLA rider helps ensure that your benefits increase in line with the cost of living, providing you with financial stability throughout the duration of your disability.
+This feature is particularly important for younger physicians, who could face a decades-long benefit period if they suffer a serious disability early in their career.

 Ready to secure your future?